Blog | How Workplace Diversity Increases Employee Engagement

 The Key to a More Inclusive Workplace: On-Going Employee Feedback

 Companies that manage employee feedback as a talent management tool are ahead of the curve today.
-Feedback is a critical element in a successful talent strategy that drives inclusion at every level.
+Feedback is a critical element of a successful talent strategy that drives inclusion at every level.

 From the products we buy to the services we receive to the places we travel, we can rate almost anything today.
 It’s no surprise that employees expect to be able to rate their employers and roles, too.
 In fact, employee feedback is transforming the employee experience in really positive ways at companies that embrace it.